 That's not to say that PFSC wasn't popular.
 It had a dedicated, adoring fan following, most of whom were pioneering creators themselves.
 John Campbell was winning awards and being interviewed by the New Yorker.
-He ran a Kickstarter campaign to raise $8000 to create a Pictures For Sad Children book, and raised over $51,000.
+She (John revealed in 2014 that she identifies as a woman) ran a Kickstarter campaign to raise $8000 to create a Pictures For Sad Children book, and raised over $51,000.
 And it was all downhill from there.

-In 2014, John Campbell posted an update to the Kickstarter page that began with a video of him burning 127 copies of the book he had raised money to print, one for every email he got asking for updates on rewards.
-He said he'd sent out about three-fourths of the books, couldn't afford to ship anymore, and would burn more copies if more emails came in.
-This came on the back of posts where he claimed faking depression, then claimed to be faking faking depression, and long screeds about how money was a lie.
+In 2014, John Campbell posted an update to the Kickstarter page that began with a video of her burning 127 copies of the book she had raised money to print, one for every email she got asking for updates on rewards.
+She said she'd sent out about three-fourths of the books, couldn't afford to ship anymore, and would burn more copies if more emails came in.
+This came on the back of posts where she claimed faking depression, then claimed to be faking faking depression, and long screeds about how money was a lie.
 It was quite clearly a very public breakdown.
 People were understandably pissed, but hearteningly, a lot of them were just concerned.
 John scrubbed the internet of all the PFSC comics, and it became incredibly hard to find any versions of them at all, with even archived versions and reposted images disappearing.

 In all this, Max Temkin, one of the creators of Cards Against Humanity, reached out and figured out a way to get what books were remaining out to backers.
 Another fan named Jacob Weiss started a physical mail chain where the book was passed on between fans.
 Shadow archives and Google Drives that hosted the entire archives were passed around.